Updated March 2019

 If you avoid anything that comes in a can, bag, or box you will save money.. and be much healthier too.
 You may be able to get off all those expensive medications!

-The sweetest pineapple you have ever tasted is 75 cents to $1 each depending on the size.
+The sweetest pineapple you have ever tasted is about $1 each depending on the size.
 Pineapple is available year round in Panama.
 I paid $5 for a pineapple in Texas and they did not even have any flavor.

 If you buy locally grown produce from the farmers market (not the grocery store), you will get better quality food at cheaper prices.
 How about a papaya, pineapple, a few mangos, lettuce, potatoes, tomatoes and coyote for only $6… photo to the right.